 Identify Your Limits

-The first step to setting boundaries is understanding what you can and cannot handle.
-Identify areas in your life where you feel overwhelmed or stretched too thin.
-It could be taking on too many responsibilities at your child's school or sacrificing personal time to accommodate extra therapy sessions.
+Start by knowing what you can and cannot handle.
+Pay attention to areas where you often feel overwhelmed or exhausted.
+This might include taking on too much at school or giving up your own time for extra therapy sessions.

 tick red svg